amuvarma13/orpheus/readme.md

 ##### GPU requirements: minimum of 1 gpu with 80gb of vram
 ##### Additional requirements: Aim to have at least 1 TB of disk space, ideally more.

 You can use more GPUs to train faster.
-The total training time should be around an hour.
+The total training time should be around an hour, however data loading time will also be around an hour.

 You **should** use the default dataset unless you have a reason not to.